boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

  The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-The reader should be familiar with the terms defined in {{Section 2 of !I-D.ietf-opsawg-sap}}.
+The reader should be familiar with the terms defined in {{Section 2 of !RFC9408}}.

 This document uses the term "network model" as defined in {{Section 2.1 of ?RFC8969}}.